serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntityConnectionExtensions/TryFirst.md

 ## Return Value

-First entity matching the where criteria or null if not found.
+First entity matching the where criteria, or null if not found.

 ## See Also